-The azure-native:app:DaprSubscription resource, part of the Pulumi Azure Native provider, connects a Dapr pub/sub component to a topic and defines how messages are routed to Container Apps.
-This guide focuses on three capabilities: basic topic subscription with single-route delivery, content-based routing with conditional rules, and bulk message delivery and application scoping.
+The azure-native:app:DaprSubscription resource, part of the Pulumi Azure Native provider, defines a Dapr pub/sub subscription within a Container Apps environment: which topic to subscribe to, how to route events, and which applications can receive them.
+This guide focuses on three capabilities: event routing (default and conditional), bulk message delivery, and application scoping.

-Dapr subscriptions belong to a Container Apps managed environment and require a configured pub/sub component and deployed container apps.
+Dapr subscriptions connect to pub/sub components configured in a Container Apps managed environment and may reference deployed container apps for scoping.
 The examples are intentionally small.
 Combine them with your own environment, pub/sub components, and application deployments.

-Subscribe to a topic with a single route
+Subscribe to a topic with a default route

-Most subscriptions connect an environment to a pub/sub topic and route all messages to one application endpoint.
+Most subscriptions connect an environment to a pub/sub topic and route all events to a single application endpoint.

 import * as pulumi from "@pulumi/pulumi";